-Students will learn Generally Accepted Accounting Principles as applied to recording and reporting: current and long-term liabilities, stockholders' equity and earnings per share, investments, revenue recognition, income taxes, pensions and post-retirement benefits, leases, and accounting changes.
+Prerequisite: ACC 116 with a minimum grade of C ACC 112 with a minimum grade of C may be substituted stockholders' equity and earnings per share, investments, revenue recognition, income taxes, pensions and post-retirement benefits, leases, and accounting changes.
 Students will also construct the cash flow statement (direct method using full disclosure financial reporting).
 Prerequisite: ACC 211 with a minimum grade of C